Already have a database of customers outside of Shopify or Customer Fields? No problem!

 Updating existing customers

-It's important to note that customer records that already exist (based off the customer's email address) will be automatically updated.
+It's important to note that customer records that already exist (based on the customer's email address) will be automatically updated.
 This means that if you upload a CSV file that contains an email address that is already on file for an existing customer, then the data for that existing customer record will be updated.

 If you do not wish to overwrite a certain piece of data for an existing customer, make sure that you "skip" that particular column when mapping the CSV file.